javiertuya/dashgit/README.md

 you have to set up a dedicated (private) repository that we call *manager repository*:
-- Create the manager repository in GitHub: It is recommended to keep private, since although no token is sent to it, the logs may contain sensitive information such as urls or usernames when using private or on-premises repositories.
+- Create the manager repository in GitHub: It is recommended to keep private, since although no token is sent to it, the logs may contain sensitive information such as urls or usernames when accesing to private or on-premises repositories.
 - Enable the manager repository: Go to the Configure tab and check the *Enable a Manager Repository for advanced functions*.
   Provide the name of the manager repository (REPO/OWNER) and the token used to push the combined updates or follow-up payload.

 ### Combined Dependabot Updates

-From the Dependabot tab you can combine pull requests with dependency updates generated by dependabot into a sigle PR per repository and merge them automatically with just a few clicks.
+From the Dependabot tab you can combine pull requests with dependency updates generated by dependabot into a sigle PR per repository and merge all of them automatically with just a few clicks.

-After you confirm the updates to be combined, DashGit pushes a json file with this information to the manager repository (*update payload*).
+After you select and confirm the updates to be combined, DashGit pushes a json file with this information to the manager repository
+(*update payload*).
 Then, the manager repository runs a GitHub Actions workflow to create each combined pull request, resolve merge conflicts with adjacent lines and enable automerge.